Marvalyn/README-Generator/assets/SampleREADME.md

   The following necessary dependencies must be installed to run the application properly: npm install

   # Usage
-  In order to use this app run the command: run it in node, asnwer the questions, a readme file is generated, Bob's your uncle.
+  In order to use this app run the command: Run the command node index.js and follow the input prompts

   # License
-  This project is licensed under the Apache 2.0 license.
-More information on this license can be found here: http://www.apache.org/licenses/LICENSE-2.0
+  This project is licensed under the Eclipse Public 1.0 license.
+More information on this license can be found here: https://www.eclipse.org/legal/epl-v10.html

   # Contributing
-  Contributors: There were no other contributors.
+  Contributors: There were no other contributors

   # Tests
   The following command is needed to run the test: npm test

   # Questions
-  If you have any questions please visit https://github.com/Marvalyn or send an email to: marvalynomoyinmi49@gmail.com.
+  If you have any questions please visit https://github.com/marvalyn or send an email to: marvalynomoyinmi49@gmail.com.